Dalent Medical Welcomes New Chief Commercial Officer & Forms Medical Advisory Board

 Mr. Carnemolla brings 27 years of medical device and sales management experience to the company.
 Previously, he held key VP positions at Marena Group, AirXpanders and Invuity directly responsible for international and domestic sales of medical devices and equipment.

 "Dalent Medical is an innovative start-up focused on creating and bringing to market better, simpler, and more efficient therapeutic solutions for surgeons to treat chronic sinus related conditions.
-Early sales efforts and response in our home state of Florida for the Sinusleeve™ Balloon have been overwhelmingly positive.
+Early sales efforts and response in our home state of Florida for the Sinusleeve® Balloon have been overwhelmingly positive.
 Using this momentum, I am excited to lead the charge to get the Sinusleeve® Balloon adopted by surgeons in major markets across the US," said CCO Anthony Carnemolla.

 In addition to a key C-suite hire, Dalent Medical also appointed three Otolaryngologists to form a medical advisory board: Dr. Scott Powell, Dr. Peter Catalano and Dr. Rolando Molina.
 These accomplished physicians will act as advisors to help aid in the development of new products and improvements to the Sinusleeve® Balloon.